gabekahen/library-api/README.md

 ### /create
 The `create` endpoint will attempt to create a new book in the library, based on provided form data.

-Every `book` attribute must be present in a `create` request (see below), or an HTTP 400 is returned.
+Every `book` attribute must be present in a `create` request _other than `uid`_ (see below).

+If a `create` request does not contain the required attributes, an HTTP 400 is returned.

-Upon successful creation of a new `book` object, an HTTP 200 is returned to the client.
+Upon successful creation of a new `book` object, the `uid` of the new object is returned to the client in JSON format, along with an HTTP 200 response.

 ### /read
-The `read` endpoint will fetch a `book` object from storage, and return it as JSON to the client.
+The `read` endpoint will fetch a `book` object from storage.

-The request must include the full, exact title of the book.
+The request must include the `uid` of the desired book.

+If the `uid` provided is not in storage, a HTTP 404 is returned.

+If the `uid` provided can be associated with a `book` object in storage, the object is returned to the client as JSON, and an HTTP 200 is returned.

 ### /update
 ### /delete